ankitects/anki/docs/architecture.md

 The Python library is made available as a Python package named `anki` and is accessible through `import anki` in Python code.

 Anki’s GUI relies on this Python library (located in `pylib/anki/`) and you can use it too (by installing it with `pip install anki`) if you want to develop command line programs to programmatically access your Anki decks without the need of running Anki’s GUI.

-### GUI (`qt/` and `ts/`)

-Anki’s GUI is written parts in Python using the toolkit Qt (via Qt's Python bindings known as PyQt), and parts in a mix of TypeScript, HTML, and CSS.

-The Python code that implements Anki’s GUI (using PyQt) is located in `qt/aqt/`.
-It’s made available as a Python package named `aqt` (installable with `pip install 'aqt[qt6]'`) and is accessible through `import aqt` in Python code.

-The web code is split between `ts/` and `qt/aqt/data/web/`.
-The majority of new code now goes into `ts/` rather than `qt/aqt/data/web/` and, during the build process, gets copied into `qt/aqt/data/web/` instead.

 ### Visualization of the code base